Myopia Profile

 About Kate Gifford

 Dr Kate Gifford is an internationally renowned clinician-scientist optometrist and peer educator, and a Visiting Research Fellow at Queensland University of Technology, Brisbane, Australia.
-She holds a PhD in contact lens optics in myopia, four professional fellowships, over 100 peer reviewed and professional publications, and has presented more than 200 conference lectures.
+She holds a PhD in contact lens optics in myopia, four professional fellowships, over 100 peer reviewed and professional publications, and has presented almost 300 conference lectures around the world.
 Kate is the Chair of the Clinical Management Guidelines Committee of the International Myopia Institute.
 In 2016 Kate co-founded Myopia Profile with Dr Paul Gifford; the world-leading educational platform on childhood myopia management.
 After 13 years of clinical practice ownership, Kate now works full time on Myopia Profile.

 Back to all articles